johnathanvman/F6/index.md

 					if(map[party.y][party.x].name == "Boss"){
 						Entrys.push("I walk into the Throneroom alone, ready for the final fight.") if(unit(100).Name == "Wolf Queen"){
 							Entrys[Entrys.length-1] += "The Queen sits on her throne as I approach.
 She asks how such a meek creature like me is expecting to beat her.
 Words fail me as I nervously stand before her.
-The beautiful wolf stands and sets her crown on the throne before getting ready for our fight."
+The beautiful wolf stands and adjusts her crown before getting ready for our fight."
 						}

 					}else if(map[party.y-lastMove[0]][party.x-lastMove[1]].name == "Door"){